jewettaij/visfd/doc/doc_filter_mrc.md

 It may also be useful to discard minima which are too close together.
 This can be done using a combination of these two arguments:
 ```
-  -sphere-radius    radius
+  -radii    radius
 ```
 and
 ```
   -radial-separation  ratio
 ```
-The "**-sphere-radius** argument allows you to assign a radius to each minima (or maxima).
+The "**-radii** argument allows you to assign a radius for all the minima (or maxima).
 When used together with "**-radial-separation**", it means that if a pair of minima (or maxima) lie within the sum of their radii times ratio (*2\*radius\*ratio*),